top of page

 Journal articles

-Under review.
+Accepted.
 Standard negation and aspectual definiteness in Chinese varieties.
-Journal of East Asian Linguistics.
+Language and Linguistics.

-Under review.
+To appear.
 Standard negation in Gaozhou Yue.
-Journal of Chinese Linguistics. (first review completed)
+Journal of Chinese Linguistics.
+(January 2026) [PDF]

 2018.
 On the interaction between negation and aspects in grammaticalization: a cross- linguistic study of three Chinese varieties.
 Current Research in Chinese Linguistics 97(1).
 215-232.